Indonesia - Sumba & Flores Photo Tour - full itinerary

 Ruteng - Labuan Bajo

-We then continue on to Labuan Bajo, which takes about four hours, and check in to our hotel.
+Early morning we continue on to Labuan Bajo, via Spider Web paddies which takes about four hours.
 This bustling harbour town is the gateway to Komodo National Park and has a laid-back, tropical feel.
 With its colourful fishing boats, vibrant markets, and waterfront cafes, Labuan Bajo is a lively yet relaxed spot, perfect for an evening stroll to soak up the coastal Flores atmosphere.

 Day 11:

-Rinca Island is known for its rugged terrain and dry savanna landscapes, creating a striking backdrop for our wildlife encounters.
-It has fewer visitors than Komodo, making it an ideal place to experience the dragons in a wilder, more remote setting.
 Komodo Island, the namesake of the park, offers dramatic coastlines and dense forests that shelter these prehistoric reptiles.
 Each island has its own distinct charm, ensuring a memorable day of exploration and photography in this unique corner of Indonesia.

-After a chance to stroll along the powdery beach and snap some truly unique shots, we head back to Labuan Bajo after dusk, enriched by the vivid colours and the enchanting scenery of this stunning corner of Indonesia.
+After a chance to stroll along the powdery beach and snap some truly unique shots, we head back to Labuan Bajo before dusk, enriched by the vivid colours and the enchanting scenery of this stunning corner of Indonesia.

 Day 12: